kristen-hyman/covey.town/DESIGN.md

 The new architecture of the app can be found [here](docs/arch.png)

-1. A new service was created, called databaseService.
-It is REST service which connects to our MongoDB cluster and serves requests from the front end.
+1. A new service called `databaseService` was created.
+It is a RESTful service implemented using express which connects to our MongoDB cluster and serves requests from the front end.
+2. All the routes are defined in `services/databaseService/src/router/database.ts`, their functionality defined in `src/requestHandlers/DBRequestHandlers.ts`.
+Whenever a request is made to this service it connects to the MongoDB cluster and executes CRUD operations on behalf of the frontend and returns a response to the frontend.

+## Third party services used:

+### Google Sign In

+The decision to use Google Sign in was made because.......

+### MongoDB

+We decided to use a NoSQL database over a relational database because of the ease of use and flexibility to store unstructured data such as a list of friends.
+We use a hosted cluster offered by MongoDB called [Atlas](https://www.mongodb.com/cloud/atlas).